-3D CIEMAT code optimization for the CBM magnet quench calculation.
+3D CIEMAT code optimization for the CBM magnet quench calculation

-P. Kurilkin^{1}, P. Szwangruber2, E. Floch2, F. Toral3, A. Malakhow1, and V. Ladygin1 1LHEP-JINR, Dubna, Russian Federation; 2GSI, Darmstadt, Germany; 3CIEMAT, Madrid, Spain
+P. Kurilkin1, P. Szwangruber2, E. Floch2, F. Toral3, A. Malakhow1, and V. Ladygin1

-A superconducting dipole magnet for the CBM experiment will be constructed and installed at CBM cave at GSI(Darmstadt, Germany).
-The important features of the CBM superconducting dipole magnet is a large gap (high of 1.4m and width of 2.5m) in order to accommodate the target and Silicon Tracking System.
+1LHEP-JINR, Dubna, Russia; 2GSI, Darmstadt, Germany; 3CIEMAT, Madrid, Spain

-The magnet is H-type dipole, having circular superconducting coils.
-It will store about 5.15 MJ at its nominal current of 686 A. The coil design for the CBM magnet is based on the design of the FAIR Super-FRS dipole.
-It has 1749 turns(53 layers with 33 turns per layer).
+A superconducting dipole magnet for the CBM experiment will be constructed and installed in the CBM cave at GSI Darmstadt, Germany.
+The important feature of this magnet is a large gap (height of 1.4 m and width of 2.5 m) in order to accommodate the target and the Silicon Tracking System.
+The magnet is a H-type dipole, having circular superconducting coils.
+It will store about 5.15 MJ at its nominal current of 686 A. The coil design of the CBM magnet is based on the design of the FAIR SuperFRS dipole.
+It has 1749 turns (53 layers with 33 turns per layer).
 The conductor insulation consist of 2×0.05 mm polyimide tape and 2×0.1 mm glassfiber material (tape or braid), in total 0.3 mm.
-The detailed information about coil and conductor structure can be found in [1].
+Detailed information about coil and conductor structure can be found in [1].

-To design the quench protection system for the magnet it is important to perform the simulation of the quench process in the coil at different operation conditions.
+When designing the quench protection system for the magnet, it is important to perform the simulation of the quench process in the coil at different operation conditions.
 This note presents the results of 3D calculations done with the use of two programs.
-One of them is currently used at GSI[2].
-The other based on 3D CIEMAT code[3] was modified for CBM dipole magnet calculation[1].
+One of them is currently used at GSI [2].
+The other one is based on the 3D CIEMAT code [3] modified for CBM dipole magnet calculations [1].

 The calculation presented here was done for the case when no dump resistor was used for the quench protection.
 Both calculations take into account the inductance function $L_d(I)$ [1].
-The 3D GSI calculation is performed for the uniform field map distribution in the coil using the maximal values $B_m(I)$ and also for the conductor insulation (G10 tape) of 0.3 mm thickness.
-The modified 3D CIEMAT program takes into account the real field map distribution in the coil and two layer of conductor insulation (0.1mm Kapton, 0.2mm G10).
-The additional 3D CIEMAT calculations have been performed to investigate the influence of the coil field map distribution and insulation properties on the simulation results.
+The 3D GSI calculation is performed for a uniform field distribution in the coil using the maximal values $B_m(I)$ and also for a conductor insulation (G10 tape) of 0.3 mm thickness.
+The modified 3D CIEMAT program takes into account the real field distribution in the coil and two layers of conductor insulation (0.1 mm Kapton, 0.2 mm G10).
+The additional 3D CIEMAT calculations were performed to investigate the influence of the coil field distribution and insulation properties on the simulation results.

-Fig.1 and Fig.2 present the hot-spot temperature and quench voltage time dependence during the quench, respectively.
-Blue solid and dash-dotted curves are the results of 3D CIEMAT and GSI computation for uniform coil field map distribution and G10 conductor insulation, respectively.
-They gives the maximum hot-spot temperature and quench voltage on the level of 130 K and 1240 V, respectively.
+Figs. 1 and 2 present the time dependence of the hotspot temperature and quench voltage during the quench, respectively.
+The blue solid and dashed-dotted curves are the results of 3D CIEMAT and GSI computations for uniform coil field distribution and G10 conductor insulation, respectively.
+They give a maximum hot-spot temperature and quench voltage on the level of 130 K and 1240 V, respectively.
 The difference between the results calculated with the GSI and CIEMAT models is related to the different material data bases used in those programs.